Spreadsheets list work, but they do not run it

 TrialsNest keeps sensitive recruiting workflows aligned to the secure backend boundary instead of adding PHI handling to public pages.

-Reporting and visibility are designed around aggregate progress, blockers, and next steps rather than broad patient-level exposure.
+Reporting is designed around aggregate progress, blockers, and next steps rather than broad patient-level exposure.

-No. TrialsNest supports patient discovery, prescreening organization, workflow visibility, and site follow-up.
+No. TrialsNest supports patient discovery, prescreening organization, queue review, and site follow-up.
 Authorized research sites and study teams make final eligibility, screening, and enrollment decisions.

 The capability connects to the broader TrialsNest workflow across patient interest, prescreening, coordinator review, records readiness, scheduling, and sponsor-safe reporting.

-Walk through the workflow, see how it connects to the rest of the platform, and decide what would matter most for your team.
+Walk through a real recruiting scenario, see where it fits in the platform, and decide what would matter most for your team.